 The Apple TV vs Amazon Fire Stick showdown continues as each vies for the top spot as the best of the best.
-Find out how these products fare against each other’s features below!
+Read on to find out how these products fare against each other below!

 Apple TV vs Amazon Fire Stick Duel Revealed